 We are interested in the relationship between climate (spring temperature), and the timing (phenology) of key events that comprise a woodland food web, from tree to caterpillar to blue tit.

 Since 2014 we have been conducting fieldwork on a 200 km transect running northward from Edinburgh and which is composed of 44 sites of varying habitat.
 This spatial replication allows us to examine whether insights obtained in oak woodlands generalise to other habitats.

-2) How does the optimum lay date change with spring temperature?
+3) By how much does the blue tit optimum lay date change with spring temperature?

 Photos by Gergana Daskalova